pseguel-redhat/simple-demo/README.md

 ## Demo repo

-This repo is for webhook generation based on push events
+This repo is for webhook generation based on push events.